HAProxy has added native support for Prometheus, allowing you to export metrics directly. Read on to learn more.

 First, you’ll need to compile HAProxy with the Prometheus Exporter.
 You’ll find instructions in the README.
 The commands look like this on an Ubuntu server:

 Note that when cloning from the git repository, you’re using the latest, cutting-edge code.
-You may not want to launch this into production until the official 2.0 release arrives this summer.
 If you previously installed HAProxy using your system’s package manager, execute these commands as well:

 Now you’re good to go.
 You can begin serving a dedicated page that exposes metrics for Prometheus to scrape.
 In the next section, we’ll show how to configure HAProxy to do that.